anitkhan233/javascriptatio/Ball Move With Arrow Keys/ReadMe.md

 # Gamelet

-A starter program for writing JavaScript games.
+A program for writing JavaScript games.

 ## Usage
 1. Include gamelet.js in an HTML document containing a ball within a mini div container